19hours/sg-statutes/Acts/Residential Property Act.md

 that foreign person —

-(i) shall be required to make an application to the Minister through the Controller of Housing for the grant of approval to develop the land for that purpose prior to his making an application to the competent authority appointed under the Planning Act 1998 for permission to develop; and
+(i) shall be required to make an application to the Minister through the Controller for the grant of approval to develop the land for that purpose prior to his making an application to the competent authority appointed under the Planning Act 1998 for permission to develop; and

 (ii) shall not be granted planning permission or conservation permission unless he has been granted prior approval by the Minister in accordance with this section.